JustinCappos/fdtables/docs/get_optionalinfo.md

 This is useful if you want to assign some sort of index to virtualfds, often if there is no realfd backing them.
 For example, if you are implementing in-memory pipe buffers, this could be the position in an array where a ring buffer lives.
-See also [set_optionalinfo].
+See also [`set_optionalinfo`].

-Panics:
+# Panics
   Invalid cageid

-Errors:
+# Errors
   BADFD if the virtualfd doesn't exist

-Example:
+# Example
 ```
 # use fdtables::*;
 # let cage_id = threei::TESTING_CAGEID;